SparklingWaterBurns/weather-data-collection/README.md

 There is unused/trashed code in this.

 # Note
-Created by Curtis Taylor (Github: SparklingWaterBurns) as of 2025-2026.
+Created by Curtis (Github: SparklingWaterBurns) as of 2025-2026.
 (Wrote this on 1/4/2026) (I'm putting this incase someone tries to take credit.)